chinamike65/hugo-tuolesi/content/book6/book6en.md

 The Madhyamika school believes that Buddha Shakyamuni became a Buddha countless kalpas ago, and that the place where he attained Buddhahood was the pure and dense realm of form.

-Siddhartha is the incarnation of Sakyamuni Buddha's Sambhogakaya, who manifests in the human world to become a Buddha, turn the wheel of Dharma, and nirvana.
+Gautama Siddhartha is the incarnation of Sakyamuni Buddha's Sambhogakaya, who manifests in the human world to become a Buddha, turn the wheel of Dharma, and nirvana.

 The second turning of the Dharma Wheel is the most ultimate Dharma door, because most of the disciples of the second turning Dharma Wheel are Arhats and Bodhisattvas.
 Facing these saints, the Buddha wants to teach the ultimate Dharma door.

 When the Buddha first turned the Dharma Wheel of the Four Noble Truths, the thirty-seven dharmas and other dharmas he talked about were all real.

-When turning the Formless Dharma Wheel for the second time, everything from form to knowing everything is non-existent.
+When turning the Formless Dharma Wheel in the second turning, everything from form to knowing everything is non-existent.

-Some people think that there is a contradiction between the teachings of the first turning of the Dharma wheel and the second turning of the Dharma wheel.
-Therefore, Buddha Shakyamuni taught the third turning of the Dharma wheel.
+Some people think that there is a contradiction between the teachings of the First Turning of the Wheel of Dharma and the Second Turning of the Wheel of Dharma.
+Therefore, Buddha Shakyamuni taught the Third Turning of the Wheel of Dharma.

 The disciples who turn the wheel for the first time are those with dull roots, and the disciples who turn the wheel for the second time are those with sharp roots.